Economy of Paris: Energy

-The Paris Region is the home of Total, one of the five largest oil companies in the world.
-It is the largest enterprise in France by revenue, and the 14th largest company in the 2015 Fortune Global 500.
+TotalEnergies, one of the five largest enterprises in France by revenue, and the 14th largest company in the 2015 Fortune Global 500.
 Total operates in 130 countries around the world, Its headquarters is located in Courbevoie, in the business district of La Defense.

 Engie is the second-largest energy company in France and in the Paris Region.
 Formerly known before April 2015 as GDF-Suez, it is a multinational electric utility company, involved in electric generation and distribution, natural gas and renewable energy.
 It was founded in 1858 as the Universal Suez Canal Company, to build the Suez Canal.
 It purchased the solar power electricity producer Solairedirect in 2015, making it the largest provider in France.
 Its headquarters is located in Courbevoie, in the business district of La Defense.
 According to the Fortune Global 500 in 2015, it is the 7th largest company in France by revenue, and the 73rd in the world.

 Électricité de France, or EDF, is the 8th largest French company by revenue and the 78th in the 2015 Global 500.
 Mostly owned by French government, the company operates 58 nuclear reactors located on twenty sites around France.
 The headquarters is at 22-30 Avenue Wagram in the 8th arrondissement in Paris, while it also has a large office building in Courbevoie in the La Defense business district.